-C. Dan Joyner, President and CEO of Prudential C. Dan Joyner Company gave me two quotes on leadership he says he's used for many years.
+C. Dan Joyner, President and CEO of Prudential C. Dan Joyner Company in Greenville gave me two quotes on leadership he says he's used for many years.
 "Leadership: The ability to inspire others to join you in reaching to the stars.
 Leadership: involves building people up through praise and recognition, not being critical of their efforts, even when they fail."

-Clifton Parker, President of G&P Trucking, believes, "Leaders are to have no moral or behavior handles that others can grab onto and say, 'This disqualifies this person from leadership.'
+Clifton Parker, President of G&P Trucking in Gaston, SC, believes, "Leaders are to have no moral or behavior handles that others can grab onto and say, 'This disqualifies this person from leadership.'
 I believe a leader's qualifications reveal someone who has his or her private and public life in balance, able to exercise moderation and humility while maintaining a good reputation.
 The time to figure out if someone can lead isn't after they've assumed the role."

-What I'm seeing from all of the leaders in this series of articles is that leadership involves being able to get the work done successfully (task-orientation) and being able to manage and lead those responsible for the organization's success (people-orientation).
-Most of them focus on the people aspect - how to encourage, motivate, inspire, and develop the best in each person.
+What I'm seeing from all of the leaders in this series of columns is that leadership involves being able to get the work done successfully (task-orientation) and being able to manage and lead those responsible for the organization's success (people-orientation).
+Most of the ideas these leaders have expressed focus mainly on the people aspect - how to encourage, motivate, inspire, and develop the best in each person.